On this page

 Find out what you need to do if there’s a positive COVID-19 case at your preschool or early childhood service.

-If a child or staff member tests positive for COVID-19 they must notify the service and isolate for 5 days.
+If a child or staff member tests positive for COVID-19 they must notify the service.
+Please do not attend for 5 days if COVID positive.
+Do not attend the service while symptomatic.

 This applies to children who attend the site and undertake normal learning and care activities.